0.0 Executive Summary

 Best Practices

-- Maintain documented firewall and DNS configurations as a source of truth.
+- Maintain documented firewall and DNS configurations as a source-of-truth.

 Framework Alignment